Synthesis and physical properties of Ce$_2$Rh$_{3+\delta}$Sb$_4$ single crystals: 3 . Results and Discussion

 \section{\Rmnum{3}.
 Results and Discussion}

 The crystalline structure of Ce$_2$Rh$_{3+\delta}$Sb$_4$ determined from single-crystal XRD analysis is shown in Fig~\ref{Fig1}(a).
 The obtained cell parameters are: $a$=16.1927(11) \AA, $b$=4.5613(3) \AA, $c$=10.9917(8) \AA \cite{note1}, $\alpha$ = $\beta$ = $\gamma$ = 90 $^{\circ}$, and $Z$ = 4.
 The occupation rate of Rh4 is 0.123(3), close to that in La$_2$Rh$_{3+\delta}$Sb$_4$\cite{Cheng_La2Rh3Sb4}.
 Ce atoms form the chains along the $\mathbf{c}$ direction, and these chains are well separated by Rh-Sb polyhedra.
 It is worthwhile to mention that viewing along $\mathbf{a}$, the Ce atoms in each $\mathbf{bc}$ plane build up a distorted triangular network, and these networks are stacked along $\mathbf{a}$ following the sequence of Ce2-Ce1'-Ce2-Ce1-Ce2, seeing Fig.~\ref{Fig1}(b).
-Such a triangular sublattice may cause some frustration effect to Ce magnetism and will be further discussed later on.
+Such a triangular sublattice is speculated to cause some frustration effect to Ce magnetism and will be further discussed later on.
 The local environments of Ce1 and Ce2 are depicted in Fig.~\ref{Fig1}(c).
 More details about the crystallline structure of Ce$_2$Rh$_{3+\delta}$Sb$_4$ can be found in Tables \ref{tbl:Structure} and \ref{tb2:Atoms}.

-Temperature dependent resistivity of Ce$_2$Rh$_{3+\delta}$Sb$_4$ for electrical current parallel to different principle axes are shown in Fig.~\ref{Fig1}(a).
+Temperature dependent resistivity of Ce$_2$Rh$_{3+\delta}$Sb$_4$ for electrical current parallel to different principal axes are shown in Fig.~\ref{Fig2}(a).
 The base temperature of our resistivity measurements was 1.7 K. The profiles of $\rho_{a,b,c}(T)$ look similar except for their different magnitudes, $\rho_a>\rho_b>\rho_c$, following the same sequence of $a$, $b$, and $c$ lengths.
 We should also point out that the inter-chain resistivity $\rho_{a,b}$ is about two times of that of the intra-chain $\rho_{c}$, characteristic of quasi-1D electronic property.
+At low temperature below $\sim 25$ K, a $-\log{T}$ dependence can be observed in all $\rho_{a,b,c}(T)$, which is commonly associated with the incoherent Kondo effect in heavy-fermion materials.